 Hello, my dear students!
-As many of you know, we just started the lesson summaries project and you will have a lot of opportunities to volunteer, and get your writing evaluated!
-The selection is closed for now until the students complete the first 5 lesson summaries.
+As many of you know, we just started the lesson summaries project, and you will have a lot of opportunities to volunteer and get your writing evaluated!
+Therefore, the selection is closed for now until the students complete the first 5 lesson summaries.
 The topic of the second lesson is the Introduction to IELTS – Task Forms, Tips, and Strategies + How to Fill the IELTS Listening Answer Sheet.

 What is the goal of our lesson summary project?

 I will post the lesson summaries inside the course and publicly as well.
-By posting it publicly I want to provide an opportunity for all the students to have a published article in English and add it to their CV so that they can further prove their level of English when they are looking for employment or when they want to study abroad.
+By posting it publicly, I want to provide an opportunity for all the students to have a published article in English and add it to their CV to prove their level of English further when they are looking for employment or when they want to study abroad.

 As a prequel to the preparation for the IELTS test, it is essential to know how the test actually works.
-We’ll be examining the listening section of the test in order to be on the right track during the examination.
+Therefore, we’ll be examining the test’s listening section to be on the right track during the examination.